1340GP-Group111/1340GP/README.md

 ## Player

 To better manage the game flow, we define the class “Player”.
-A player has member properties of appearance, bombNumber, damage, wealth, oxygen, x, y.
+A player has member properties of appearance, bombNumber, damage, wealth, oxygen, x, y, time.
 The player records its current position on the map, its depth, and the number of items it owns.